theandrew168/pg2s3/README.md

 Additionally, the value defined by `backup_retention` simply refers to the _number_ of backups kept during a prune.
 It has nothing to do with a backup's age or total bucket size.
-If programmatic backups are in use, you'll want to consider the scheduling frequency when determining an appropriate retention count.
+If `backups_schedule` is set, you'll want to consider the scheduling frequency when determining an appropriate retention count.

 The following settings are required to run pg2s3: